Topological K-theory of quasi-BPS categories of symmetric quivers with potential: Topological K-theory of dg-categories

 which induces the Chern character map (\ref{ch:Gtheory}) by taking the global section, where recall that $\omega_M=\mathbb{D} \mathbb{Q}_M$ is the dualizing complex.
-The following is the sheaf version of the equivalence (\ref{equiv:csupp}): \begin{lemma} For a quasi-projective scheme $M$, there is a natural equivalence
+The following is the sheaf version of the equivalence (\ref{equiv:csupp}): \begin{lemma} For a quasi-projective scheme $M$, there is a natural isomorphism in $\mathrm{Ho}(\mathrm{Sh}_{\mathrm{Sp}}(M^{\rm{an}}))$: